Class of 2019

 Meredith "Mary Grace" Henry

-- Areas of Study: Program of Liberal Studies; Film, Television, and Theatre
+- Areas of Study: Program of Liberal Studies; Peace Studies

 - Hometown: Harrison, NY

-Mary Grace Henry is the Founder of Reverse The Course, a social entrepreneurship enterprise dedicated to the education of marginalized, at-risk girls living in extreme poverty.
-To date, Reverse The Course has sold more than 15,000 hair accessories and donated $120,000 in educational support for girls primarily from Kenya and Uganda.
-She was the 2013 Kids Who Give winner and 2014 World of Children Award Youth Honoree.
+Mary Grace Henry is the Founder of Reverse The Course, a social enterprise dedicated to the education of marginalized, at-risk girls living in extreme poverty.
+To date, Reverse The Course has sold more than 18,000 hair accessories and raised over $200,000 in educational support for 115 girls primarily from Kenya and Uganda.